 #5.
 What to Do After a Chicago Architectural Boat Tour

 Join us for another tour, of course!
 We always like to say that our walking tours of Chicago are the perfect compliment to the boat tours.
-Our Loop Interior Architecture Walking Tour takes you into some of the city’s famous and overlooked highlights.
+Our Downtown Bucket list private tour takes you into some of the city’s famous and overlooked highlights.
 Stepping into these buildings, and the also the underground Pedway system, after taking a boat tour gives you a more complete sense of the city.
-If your boat tour is finishing in the early evening, you can head straight to one of our evening bar tours.
-The Historic Chicago Walking Bar Tour and 1893 World’s Fair Tour with Bars each explore the city’s vibrant history and gorgeous architecture over drinks and games.

 Or of course you can just grab a meal.
 River Roast is a great option with seating right along the river.